deng-gdb/eurostat-gdp/README.md

 - Open the file _**eurostat-gdp/setup/proj_setup.py**_ in the project repo.
 The project repo have already been cloned on local machine on the previous steps.
 Enter your own values for all variables in this file.
 - Run the command: `python blocks/create_blocks.py`
 - Open your Prefect Cloud account, go to the _**Blocks**_ tab and check, that the following blocks were created:
-  - GCP Credentials block with the name: eurostat-gdp-gcp-creds
+  - GCP Credentials block with the name: `eurostat-gdp-gcp-creds`
-  - GCS Bucket block with the name: eurostat-gdp-gcs-bucket
+  - GCS Bucket block with the name: `eurostat-gdp-gcs-bucket`
-  - GitHub block with the name: eurostat-gdp-github
+  - GitHub block with the name: `eurostat-gdp-github`
+  - Secret block with the name: `project-id`

 Create block GCP Cloud Run Job.
 It is an infrastructure block used to run GCP Cloud Run Jobs.
 Because this block is experimental and the interface may change without notice, we create this block mannually through Prefect Cloud UI.
 - Open your Prefect Cloud account, go to the _**Blocks**_ tab and create new _**GCP Cloud Run Job**_ block